dariodepa/tiledesk-docs/apis/api/management-api/departments.md

 {% api-method method="get" host="https://api.tiledesk.com" path="/v1/:project\_id/departments" %}
 {% api-method-summary %}
-Get all departments
+Get a department by id
 {% endapi-method-summary %}

 {% api-method-description %}
-Allows an account to list all the departments of the project.
+Allows an account to get a department of the project.
 {% endapi-method-description %}

 {% api-method-spec %}